 9.5.4.
-Required Amenities on Usable Open Space by Project Size required usable open space, projects greater than 5 acres shall incorporate a publicly accessible plaza/patio/courtyard, or amphitheater a minimum of 5,000 SF in size.
+Required Amenities on Usable Open Space by Project Size i) Projects 5+ Acres: As part or all of their required usable open space, projects greater than 5 acres shall incorporate a publicly accessible plaza/patio/courtyard, or amphitheater a minimum of 5,000 SF in size.
 This may be counted toward an optional height bonus.
 [See Table 6.2 for criteria, Table 6.3 for standards, and Table 9.4 for private open space standards.]